chrisbroski/utipem/README.md

 #### Annihilated

 If a character has a level 6 injury on the head or chest, there's only one thing you can do: go through his clothes and look for loose change.
 If it happens to an appendage, the character is lucky because peg legs and hook hands are really in this season.
 Like #5, major injuries to the extremities need immediate attention or the character will die from blood loss.
 After a week of rest, the character can get back in the action minus some permanent effects. -2 to all movement skills for each wooden leg, and complete loss of function to missing arms.
 On the bright side, any further damage to those limbs won't hurt at all.

+### More Weapons

+Now that we know more about how combat works, let's design some skill cards.

+    Dagger
+    Weapon (pierce) I
+    On >= 2d6, deal target damage - 1 to a random anatomy.
+    Target receives opportunity for a defensive maneuver.
+    Common, useful, and easy to conceal

+    U: 9
+    T: 8
+    I: 7
+    P: 6
+    E: 5
+    M: 4

+    Attempt prereq: Dagger in hand

+    Mace
+    Weapon (bash) I
+    On >= 2d6, deal target damage to a random anatomy.
+    Target receives opportunity for a defensive maneuver.

+    U: 9
+    T: 8
+    I: 7
+    P: 6
+    E: 5
+    M: 4

+    Attempt prereq: Mace in hand